 The purpose of the Awards Committee is to implement organizational awards as defined by the ADAA Board of Directors.
 The committee or designate subcommittees will promote awards, encourage applications, review submissions, and recommend nominees to the Board of Directors for approval.
 Only members in good standing are eligible to serve on this committee.
-See the current ADAA Awards
+Learn about the ADAA Awards Program.

 Annual Conference Committee

 kressle [at] emory [dot] edu (Kerry Ressler, MD, PhD;) tjovano [at] emory [dot] edu (Tanja Jovanovic, PhD,) Co-Chairs

 drlumarques [at] gmail [dot] com (Luana Marques, PhD, )Conference Coordinator

 Members who are knowledgeable about ADAA’s conference who are and willing to contribute their efforts to broadly recruiting and organizing content and increasing attendance are needed.
 The time commitment is 3 to 6 hours per every month, especially August through December.
 Responsibilities include a monthly one-hour conference call; outreach to colleagues encouraging their participation; reviewing, discussing, and selecting submissions to create a unique high-quality educational and networking event; and planning special sessions.
 The committee is organized into subcommittees led by co-chairs: Research, Clinical/Practice, Posters, Master Clinician Workshops, and Professional Development.